101 Cooking For Two

 potatoes and other scalloped potatoes ingredients

-• Slice 4-6 medium russet potatoes about ⅛ inch thick slices.
-You need to end up with about 4 cups of potato slices.
-Rinse in a bowl of cold water and leave in the water until needed, then pat dry with paper towels.
+• Slice 4–6 medium russet potatoes into slices about ⅛ inch thick.
+You should end up with approximately 4 cups of potato slices.
+Rinse in a bowl of cold water and leave them there while you make the sauce.
+When ready to assemble, drain well and pat dry with paper towels.

 whisking sauce in pan

-• Reduce heat to low and add 1 cup of shredded cheese.
-I used cheddar.
-Whisk until smooth and remove from heat.
+• Reduce the heat to low and add 1 cup of shredded cheese.
+Whisk until the cheese is fully melted and the sauce is smooth, then remove from the heat.

 added cheese and whisk sauce